jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

     (i) the reasons for the decision if those reasons differ from those notified under subsection (1)﻿(b); and (ii) if appropriate, the date on which the decision takes effect; and (iii) if appropriate, the right of appeal under section 68.
+(5A) If the adverse decision in question is a decision to issue an improvement notice under section 72M, references to the Director in this section are to be treated as references to the person who issues or proposes to issue an improvement notice under section 72M.
 (6) In this section, unless the context otherwise requires,—
   - **adverse decision** means a decision of the Director— (a) to refuse to grant a licence under section 17; or